swiftlang/swift-evolution/proposals/NNNN-add-result.md

 }
 ```

 `Result<Value, Error>` is a pragmatic compromise between competing error handling concerns both present and future.
-It is unconstrained for the `Error` type captured in the `.failure` case to both allow for a possible type-`throws` future and allow failures to return values that don't conform to `Swift.Error`.
+It is unconstrained for the `Error` type captured in the `.failure` case both to allow for a possible typed-`throws` future and to allow failures to return values that don't conform to `Swift.Error`.

 ### Usage